08 Feb 3 Thoughtful Plans for Kitchen Renovation

 THE CUT-OUT DESIGN AND OTHER MINIMAL INTERVENTION STRATEGIES

 A popular kitchen design is the open floor plan, which requires taking down a wall to open up the kitchen space.
-But before taking down a wall, it is important to consider that the wall can have water pipes, electrical circuitry, and venting elements, and these will need to be reconnected in a different location.
+But before taking down a wall, it is important to consider that the wall can have water pipes, electrical circuitry, and venting elements, and these will need to be reconnected in a different location, it’s best to contact real professionals like an electrician from Home-Pro Electric (for Cambridge electricians).
 For these reasons, a good alternative is the cutout style, which can serve the function of opening up a room.
 In addition to this, a cutout will provide more countertop room and more space for seating.
 Mechanics and plumbing can still present problems but the floor and ceiling will be intact.

 When on a budget, recessed lighting should be avoided.
 The reason for this is that it requires holes to be made on surfaces, like the ceiling, and hidden expenses may come up due to fixing these structures.
 Including the cost of an electrician and of material, single recessed lighting can cost approximately $100 to $150.
 An alternative to recessed lights are track lights.
 These come in a variety of designs and finishes, and when placed on a dimmer, they offer a range of atmospheric lighting.
 April Powers, a Los Angeles based kitchen designer, states that it is essential for kitchens to have the capability to adjust to various lighting needs.
 Today, kitchens are social spaces, and they need to accommodate a spectrum of activities and guests.
 Also, since many kitchens are open spaces, it is important for them to visually retreat to the background–by lowering their light level–after they have been used.

 SAVING BOTH MONEY AND THE PLACE FOR THAT MONEY